-Budget information (continued)
+3.12 Budget information (continued

-- (a) The Commission's budget is prepared on a cash basis using classification based on selected budget categories and covers the same period (1 January to 31 December) as the conventional financial statements.
-The budget was approved by the Governing Board of the Commission and then was submitted to the sector ministry (Ministry of Energy) for a no-objection approval.
-During the year there were no reclassifications between budget line items. - (b) The Commission's budget is prepared using a different basis from the financial statements.
+- (b) The Commission's budget is prepared using a different basis from the financial statements.
 The financial statements are prepared on an accrual basis using a classification based on the functional expenses in the statement of financial performance, while the budget is prepared on a cash basis in the different budget categories.
 The amounts in the financial statements were therefore translated from the accrual basis to the cash basis and actuals from the financial statement were also adjusted to conform to the budget categories adopted from the Statement of Comparison of Budget and Actual Amounts. - (c) Timing differences occur when the budget period differs from the reporting period reflected in the financial statements.
-There were no timing differences for the Commission. - (d) A reconciliation between the actual amounts on a comparable basis as presented in the Statement of Comparison of Budget and Actual amounts and the Statements of Cash Flows for the year ended 31 December 2020 is presented as follows.
+There were no timing differences for the Commission. - (d) The Commission did not realize its budget because of the following: